 In choosing the right barong, the first thing to establish is your objective.
 Usually, we encounter 2 objectives from grooms:

 1. Function: I want a nice, well-fitting, and comfortable barong (thin/light/heavy/thick fabric depending on the season of the year or weather given a specific date and location).

 Those who are not so familiar with Barong Tagalog usually end-up achieving just one of the two objectives.
 Depending on the objective, one may end up being comfortable and typical or end up being a stand out with expensive Barong Tagalog.
 Actually, one can achieve both without spending a lot.
 But if you really want to stand out with an overwhelming presence, then, spending a little more is not bad at all.
 Please consider the following.

-Traditional Raya Style Barong is definitely eye-catching with embellishments in the front, back, and sleeves.
+Classic Raya Style Barong is definitely eye-catching with embellishments in the front, back, and sleeves.
 This is also not common so it will give you a distinction especially with an untucked custom-tailored long sleeve undershirt that will complement the natural color of the barong fabric.
-For a more sophisticated look, you can further upgrade a raya barong to a front-all over (fully embroidered front panel) or full all over barong (fully embroidered front, back, and sleeves).
+For a more sophisticated look, you can further upgrade a raya barong to a raya front full calado barong or raya all-over barong (full calado on the front, back, and sleeves).

 See also Heritage Barong Design Terms

 If your objective is to truly stand out with a modern look, then, the coat barong is the best option for you.
 This has the same material as classic barong but has a different cut and thicker linings somewhat similar to a suit jacket or coat.
 This is also suitable for cold weather with a thicker finish.
 Moreover, you can wear thermal clothing or you can do layering underneath without exposing it.